rpetrasch/dqman/docs/index.md

 - Call for contribution / participation: Write us an email [Richard Petrasch](mailto:richardroland2004@gmail.com), [Roland Petrasch](mailto:roland.petrasch@gmail.com)

 # Current Version
-- Please note that the current version is a draft (preprint) of the book and the code examples: 0.7e (as of Oct.
+- Please note that the current version is a draft (preprint) of the book and the code examples: 0.8 (as of Nov.
 2025)
 - We appreciate your feedback, ideas, discussion, and other contributions
-- The next update is planned for Nov.
+- The next update is planned for Dec.
 2025

 # Addtional Resources
 - Will be published here soon.